bytecodealliance/cranelift/docs/langref.rst

-When the address is the result of a :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr` with sufficient size to cover the access given its size and offset, and there are no intervening memory reallocations, they are *safe*, and either succeed or reliably *trap*, depending on whether the computed address is :term:`mapped` or not.
+When the address is the result of a :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr` with sufficient size to cover the access given its size and offset, and there are no intervening memory reallocations, they are *safe*, and either succeed or reliably :term:`trap`, depending on whether the computed address is :term:`mapped` or not.

 When these conditions are not met, the behavior of these instructions is undefined.